DURAN DURAN were described by The Guardian in 2015 as “an electronic band with a heavy rock guitarist bolted on”.

 Now just about everyone knows DURAN DURAN’s massive hit singles like ’Planet Earth’, ‘Girls On Film’, ‘Hungry Like The Wolf’, ‘Save A Prayer’, ‘Rio’, ‘The Reflex’, ‘The Wild Boys’, ‘A View To A Kill’, ‘Notorious’, ‘Ordinary World’ and ‘Come Undone’ even if they don’t like them.
 But what of the lost jewels tucked away on albums or B-sides and artistic diversions that might also deserve a mention?

 With a restriction of one song per album project, this is not a best of list or a history of the band.
-Friends of mine, this is The Electricity Club’s own Beginner’s Guide to the work of DURAN DURAN…
+Friends of mine, this is ELECTRICITYCLUB.CO.UK’s own Beginner’s Guide to the work of DURAN DURAN…

 DURAN DURAN Late Bar (1981)

-When The Electricity Club asked John Taylor when he knew DURAN DURAN would trump SPANDAU BALLET, he replied “To Cut A Long Story Short”!
+When TELECTRICITYCLUB.CO.UK asked John Taylor when he knew DURAN DURAN would trump SPANDAU BALLET, he replied “To Cut A Long Story Short”!
 Although ‘Planet Earth’, produced by Colin Thurston, was the debut hit that launched DURAN DURAN to the world, it was the B-side ‘Late Bar’ that affirmed their songwriting chops and potential for longevity while Andy Taylor showed his worth as a guitarist.
-Clocking in at less than three minutes, this celebration of night life was vibrant and energetic with a confident chorus to boot.
+Clocking in at less than three minutes, this celebration of night life was vibrant, energetic and confident.

 Available on the DURAN DURAN boxed set ‘The Singles 81-85’ via EMI Records